LucasDelfino92/morrowindsharp/mw#.md

   - [ ] 00 BTBGI
   - [X] 00 BTBGI No RAB
   - [X] 01 BTBGI Loot Patch
+- Rename the mod to **BTBGI Necro Edit Tweaks**.
+This will install the file as its own mod.
 - Also install the **BTBGI Patches** file if you've installed MM - Enhanced Detection, Poison Crafting, Realistic Repair Add-on, Ashfall, and/or Morrowind Anti-Cheese earlier.
 - Check the appropiate options in the BAIN installer:
   - [X] 00 Enhanced Detection Patch